Food Allergy vs. Sensitivity vs. Intolerance: Major Differences Compared

 It is important to note that a food allergy will always occur shortly after consumption.
 Typically the symptom(s) can be detected within minutes but for some individuals, it may take a few hours before the individual feels symptomatic.
 The reaction is typically severe in nature.

-The most common symptoms of a food allergy include but are not limited to: wheezing, coughing, vomiting, difficulty breathing or a closed airway/tightening of the throat, hives, severe abdominal pain, rash, itchy or swollen tongue>
+The most common symptoms of a food allergy include but are not limited to: wheezing, coughing, vomiting, difficulty breathing or a closed airway/tightening of the throat, hives, severe abdominal pain, rash, itchy or swollen tongue.

+Surprisingly, just 8 foods cause a majority of food allergies.
 The most common sources of food allergies include but are not limited to: milk, wheat, egg, corn, soy, fish, shellfish, tree nuts (particularly peanuts).

 The term food sensitivity is often used interchangeably with food allergy even though they are completely different immune reactions!
 A food sensitivity is often referred to as a delayed hypersensitivity response, meaning that the individual may not present with symptoms until several hours or even several days later.
 A food sensitivity is also very dose-dependent.
 As you can imagine, this makes food sensitivity detection a bit more difficult than an allergy